 Pai is a cute little town in Northern Thailand.
 So many people recommended it to me!
-I was tight on time so only spent one full day there but honestly, I would have spent more.
+I was tight on time so only spent one full day in Pai but honestly, I would have spent more.
 It’s just so unique.
 It has a hippie, jungly and even slightly beachy vibe (even though there is no beach).
 There are no pressures and no pretensions in Pai!
-This is what I would recommend you do when visiting.
+This is what I would recommend you do when visiting Pai in Thailand.

-Whenever I asked my friends what I could do in this town they just went “Chill out.
+Whenever I asked my friends what I could do in Pai they just went “Chill out.
 Go to nice cafes, eat nice food, listen to music and relax”.
 They couldn’t have been more right.

 Going further into the hotel, you’ll find the infinity pool right next to the river with views into the jungle and mountains.
 There is also another pool not far from that one which definitely has a “je ne sais quoi” to it.
 It’s a stone pool and it looks like a wild pond but with clear waters.
 If you stay in the Deluxe Pool rooms, you can swim from the back door of your room into the pool.

 Between the pools and the rest of the rooms there is a hedge maze which for me was a fun, special detail.
 If you walk through the maze towards the river, you’ll find an outdoor relaxing area just on the river bank.
 It’s perfect for reading a book or even taking a nap while listening to the water flow.

 We stayed at the Deluxe room with garden view.
 The room was just incredible.
 The decoration continued to follow the French vintage style.
 It also had a few antique items which gave it a really special touch.
 The bathroom was really spacious, and the highlight was the jacuzzi by the window that allowed me to bathe while enjoying the view.
 Needless to stay, I slept like a baby.